KaijuML/rotowire-rg-metric/README.md

 Also note that if you are interested in reading the tuples created, you can use `--show-correctness` to add a `|RIGHT` or `|WRONG` tag to each tuple, depending on whether the generated tuple is correct or not.

+# Known issues

+ - Training is unstable sometimes, and models might learn to predict NONE labels everytime after some epochs.
+Monitor your training, and restart with another seed if this happens.
+This pathological behavior can be spotted easily, when accuracy is very high (near 100%), or even NaN, despite a recall close to or at 0.

+ - The `data_utils.py` script has some trouble with which name corresponds to which entity.
+   This leads to instances where the sentence "The San Antonio Spurs" is read as two distinct entities, "San Antonio Spurs" (ok) and "Spurs" (not ok).
+   This impacts the performances of the RG metric.
+This is issue can also be observed in the original script (which we changed minimally).